-It may come as a surpise to you, but there are several types of hair styles which can cause hair loss in both men and women.
-The cause of this is something know as ‘Traction Alopecia.’
+It may come as a surprise to you, but there are several types of hairstyles which can cause hair loss in both men and women.
+The cause of this is something known as ‘Traction Alopecia.’
 Traction Alopecia is where hair loss occurs after hair is gently pulled on for days and hours as a result of the way the hair is styled.
 Most of the time this is not noticeable as the pulling on the roots is very gentle.
-Over a number of months and years this can lead to severe hair loss and can result in a need for hair transplant surgery.
+Over several months and years, this can lead to severe hair loss and can result in a need for hair transplant surgery.

 Whilst it may be a some practical hairstyle, ponytails can result in hair loss from both the front and the top of your head.
-As a general rule the tighter the ponytail the more likely it is to cause the Traction Alopecia which can cause damage to your hair.
-We suggest that if you are wearing your hair up in a ponytail that you should alter it’s position several times in a day in order to relieve the pressure on the roots.
+As a general rule the tighter the ponytail the more likely it is to cause Traction Alopecia which can cause damage to your hair.
+We suggest that if you are wearing your hair up in a ponytail you should alter its position several times a day to relieve the pressure on the roots.
 A looser ponytail will also help reduce the stress put on the roots by the hairstyle.

 Cornrows cause damage as the hair is braided quite closely and tightly to the scalp.
-This creates tension and will lead to hair loss and hair breakage, especially if you choose to keep your hair in cornrows for a long period of time.
-Also, if you don’t clean your hair properly, there are chances that you may encourage infections that will promote formation of bald spots.
+This creates tension and will lead to hair loss and hair breakage, especially if you choose to keep your hair in cornrows for a long period.
+Also, if you don’t clean your hair properly, there are chances that you may encourage infections that will promote the formation of bald spots.

 It should come as no surprise that a bun can cause hair loss.
 The old-fashioned nickname for Traction Alopecia is ‘Ballerina Baldness’.
 The name comes from the hair loss caused by a traditional ballerina’s bun.
 When professional ballerinas wore buns day in and day out, they inevitably became bald very quickly!
-It isn’t just ballerinas that suffered from hair loss from this hair style.
-Professional footballer Gareth Bale, who was very much the poster boy for the ‘man-bun’ hair style, has recently been looking for a hair transplant after recieving abuse on Twitter.
+It isn’t just ballerinas that suffered from hair loss from this hairstyle.
+Professional footballer Gareth Bale, who was very much the poster boy for the ‘man-bun’ hairstyle, has recently been looking for a hair transplant after receiving abuse on Twitter.